Skip to Main Content

 See 3.17 of the McGill Guide - "Arbitration Cases"

-As the section notes, the rules are the same as for other types of cases, but there is guidance on what to include if there is no style of cause, what type of identifier is needed if there is no reporter, and the need to include the name of the arbitrator if at all possible.
+As the section notes, the rules are the same as for jurisprudence, but there is guidance on what to include if there is no style of cause, what type of identifier is needed if there is no reporter, and the need to include the name of the arbitrator if possible.